-A very common accident happens to a lot of fishermen in the form of a fish breaking the line with the hook (or hooks) still embedded in their mouth.
+A very common accident happens to a lot of fishermen in the form of a big fish breaking the fishing line with the fish hook (or hooks) still embedded in their mouth.
 In some species of fish, like pike or muskie, this is more common.

-A recent study by Carleton University in Canada addressed the question of what happens to fish that break you off, and the answer has been found, at least in regards to northern pike.
+A study by Carleton University in Canada addressed the question of what happens to these large fish after the line breaks, and the answer has been found, at least in regards to northern pike.

 For his study, graduate student Chris Pullen used four identical lures and embedded the hooks in different areas in the pike's mouth.
-Trackers were also placed in the lures so they would know exactly when, or if, the baits came out.
-The results were pretty surprising.
+He also placed trackers in the lures so they would know exactly when, or if, the fish shook the hook out The results were pretty surprising.

 The baits with pinched barbs came out within 24 hours.
-Surprisingly, the deep set hooks actually came out quicker than the baits hooked in the jaws with barbs.
-The test assumed that the baits on the jaws didn't affect the pike as much as the bait set farther back in the mouth, so it didn't work as hard to get them out.
+Surprisingly, the deep-set hooks actually came out quicker than the baits hooked in the jaws with barbs.
+The test assumed the baits on the jaws didn't affect the pike as much as the bait set farther back in the mouth.
+So it didn't work as hard to get them out.

-Overall, what this test shows is that it is probably better to just cut the hooks of lures that are set farther back in the fish's mouth.
-If a northern does break you off, chances are it will kick that bait in short order and go on to, well, probably break somebody else off on another day.
+Overall, what this test shows is it's probably better to just cut the fish hooks farther back in the fish's mouth than to dig them out with pliers.
+If a northern does break you off, chances are it'll kick that bait in short order.
+Then it'll probably go on to break somebody else off.